Living north of San Antonio, Texas, while commuting, I've noticed something has changed recently.

 This is a real-time example of the price signal discussed in behavioral economics.

-At $4.60, I can't ignore it anymore.
+Now that it's $4.60, I can't ignore it anymore.

 Interestingly, fuel efficiency information has always been available.
-What changed behavior was not the information, but the price.
+What changed behavior was not the information but the price.

 The northern neighborhoods, often referred to as high-income zip codes, are no exception.